Hilary Page: Kiddicraft

-Publications
+Research and publications

-After founding Kiddicraft, Page spent several years studying early childhood play.
-He conducted research by spending time playing with children in various nursery schools to find out their interests.
-This research culminated in 1938 in the publication of his book titled Playtime in the First Five Years.
+After founding Kiddicraft, Page spent several years studying early childhood play, in what has been described as one of the first systematic applications of child psychology to toy design.
+He conducted his research by spending a day each week playing with children in different nursery schools, observing first-hand which toys held their interest.
+This research culminated in 1938 in the publication of his book Playtime in the First Five Years, which presented toys as educational tools supporting a child's development, describing them as "tools of childhood".
+A second edition followed in 1953; the book was distributed internationally through Kiddicraft's overseas representatives, and a presentation copy given to Australian prime minister Robert Menzies by the company's Australian representative survives in the Robert Menzies Institute's collection.

 Death

 Troubled by pressures on the business and fearing a collapse of his company, Page died by suicide on 24 June 1957.
 In 1987, his widow stated, "He died before Lego brought out the product in Britain.
 He didn't know about it."

 Posthumous recognition

 Page was recognised as an innovator in child education and toy design in 2007 with a Lifetime Achievement Award from the British Toy and Hobby Association.